raystack/depot/docs/contribute/development.md

 ### Environment Variables

-Environment variables can be configured in either of the following ways -
+Environment variables can be configured in the following way -

 * run  `export SAMPLE_VARIABLE=287` on a UNIX shell, to directly assign the required environment variable.